microsoft/Windows-driver-samples/filesys/miniFilter/NameChanger/README.md

 ---
 topic: sample
-description: Grafts a directory from one part of a volume's namespace to another part using a mapping.
+description: "Grafts a directory from one part of a volume's namespace to another part using a mapping."
 languages:
 - cpp
 products: